hannah019/excel-instructions/docs/configuration.md

 ## QuickBooks

 Quickbooks provides integration with the QuickBooks suite of programs.
 QuickBooks is accounting software and allows more sophisticated tools for those using Excel for financial and accounting purposes.

+For more in-depth solutions to common problems, please see [Troubleshooting](https://hannah019.github.io/excel-instructions/docs/index-test/)